TomHigginson/Advent-of-Code/README.md

 ## Day 7: Bridge Repair

 I decided to go back to python for this problem.
 I found the solution simple in python and using a recursion loop that I probably don't use often enough so it was nice to gain extra experience with this.

+## Day 8: Resonant Collinearity

+A nice challenge, looking at distances between antenna pairs.

+## Day 9: Disk Fragmenter

+Using a dictionary to assign the length indicated but julia doesn't automatically order dictionaries so I needed a work around.

+## Day 10: Hoof It

+Created a Breadth First search to identfy a traversable path.
+I treated it like a word search taking code from my Day 1.